 Matthew Polinsky is better known by his ring name, Corey Graves.
-He is a former wrestler, a columnist and a commentator.
+He is a wrestler in the WWE, a columnist and a commentator.
 In terms of accolades, Graves is a former NXT Tag Team Championship alongside Adrian Neville.

 Corey Graves net worth

-It is believed that he has a net worth of is over $650,000 (h/t Celebs Money), mostly through a successful career with WWE.
-Sadly, his wrestling career came to an abrupt end and he took up commentary instead.
+It is believed that Corey Graves has a net worth of around $5 million.
+He has earned most of it through a successful career with WWE.
+Sadly, his wrestling career came to an abrupt end, and he took up commentary instead.

-Graves began his wrestling career in 2000 and appeared for various promotions during this period.
-During that time, he won the Tag Team Championship partnering Chris Cage.
+Graves began his wrestling career in 2000 and appeared in various promotions during this period.
+During that time, he won the Tag Team Championship partnering with Chris Cage.

 Prior to signing a contract with the WWE, Corey made several appearances with the company.

 He signed a contract in 2011 and began working in Florida Championship Wrestling (FCW) under the name Corey Graves.
 During his tenure there, he won the Tag Team Championship with Jake Carter.
-FCW was later rebranded to NXT, and he participated in the inaugural tapings.
+FCW was later rebranded to NXT, and he took part in the inaugural tapings.

 They held it for three months before losing to The Ascension.
 He then had a feud with Neville and suffered two concussions within the next few months, which led him to his absence from television for an extended period.

 In 2014, Graves announced that he was officially retiring due to concussion issues.
 He joined the NXT commentary team and was added to the pre-show panel for Raw.